Skip to main content

 • unauthorised and inappropriate access to patient information

 The RA manager will consider all incidents reported to them and appropriate action.
-Any incidents considered significant will be escalated within the appropriate directorate and to the trust data protection officer and caldicott guardian depending on the nature of the incident.
+Any incidents considered significant will be escalated within the appropriate directorate and to the trust data protection officer and Caldicott guardian depending on the nature of the incident.
 A major breach of security will also be reported by the RA manager to the HSCIC (if appropriate) to ensure any risks resulting from the event can be considered and mitigated against.

 Any incidents involving breaches of security or demonstrate that a smartcard user may not be considered trustworthy may result in a disciplinary sanction, including dismissal.